slowernews/wisdom-tldr/chapters/chapter_1_self.md

 # 1.1 - On foundations

+### On the real you

+*'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

+You are your deeds: your actions reveal your real values.
+How you do anything is how you do everything.
+Ultimately you are your choices.

+> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

+How to come alive?

+A man is and should be an evolving target.
+Never stop working on yourself.
+Always strive to be better.
+Is succeeding at mediocrity a worthwhile life?
+For some of you, you must make the conscious decision that you are going to change your story.
+No matter where you are in your life, you have the power to change everything in an instant.

+You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

+> *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
+Because what the world needs is more people to come alive.' -- Howard Thurman*

+> *'There comes a time when you ought to start doing what you want.
+Take a job that you love.
+You will jump out of bed in the morning.
+I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

+> *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*

+---
 ### On independence

-*'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*
+*'A man is free at the instant he wants to be.' -- Voltaire*

 Choose *yourself*.
 Choose to be independent.

-> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'My independence is my legacy.' -- Bagão Felix (politician)*

 Choose a life you want and then create the things you need around it.
-Take care of yourself first.
-Take care of yourself and the money, love, and prosperity will follow.
+Take care of yourself first and the money, love, and prosperity will follow.
 A girl, a job, a friend, all of those should help you achieve it.
 If it doesn’t, get rid of it.
 Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
 Healthy people will respect your boundaries.

 Telling *your* truth is not being selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You cannot give what you do not have. the first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.